Houses, Richmond Street

 When you hear the name Lawren S. Harris (1885-1970), you may think of sharp blue and white depictions of the Canadian North.
 But before this artist’s monumental works of northern landscapes came to be, Harris was enamoured with urban scenes, including this AGO fall-favourite, Houses, Richmond Street (1911).

 Harris was a founding member of the Group of Seven and one of the group’s best-known artists.
-Heavily regarded for his simplified compositions of Canadian landscape, Harris was first preoccupied with painting urban scenes in Toronto, including detailed cityscapes, streets, and houses.
-In fact, some of the first paintings Harris showed in Toronto were scenes depicting urban life in The Ward, a former neighborhood in Toronto that was home to many new immigrants in the 19th and 20th centuries.
+Heavily regarded for his compositions of landscapes, Harris was first preoccupied with painting urban scenes in Toronto, including detailed cityscapes, streets, and houses.
+In fact, some of the first paintings Harris showed in Toronto were scenes depicting urban life in The Ward, a former neighbourhood in Toronto that was home to many new immigrants in the 19th and 20th centuries.

 On view on Level 2 in the Thomson Collection of Candian Art, Houses, Richmond Street reflects Harris’s early interest in painting street scenes of the older and lower-income parts of the city.
 The painting captures a string of townhouses on a crisp fall day.
 The tree canopies have turned yellow, and the leaves have begun to fall, scattering the sidewalk and road with the signature sign of the season.
 Harris was painting urban scenes like this around the time he met Group of Seven founding member J.E.H.
 Macdonald.
 He continued to paint similar subjects in Toronto and other small Ontario towns into the 1920s.